nweerasu/primer_pull/README.md

 Run the script using the instructions provided in ggloor's GitHub page for each primer.

 ### Bioinformatic analysis
 4. After demultiplexing within samples, you are free to filter, overlap, chimera-check, and classify your sequences[<sup>2</sup>](#2).
-Options include:
+The easiest is to combine code from the following three scripts:
 	+ the [dada2 tutorial](https://benjjneb.github.io/dada2/tutorial.html).
 Read and follow along with a smaller subset to make sure you fully understand the process before attempting the Big Data tutorial.
+Useful segments of code is the Sanity Check section where you get intermediary files that show you read loss information.
-	+ the [dada2 Big Data tutorial](https://benjjneb.github.io/dada2/bigdata.html) if you have a lot of samples per primer, and if you find your R program crashing due to insufficient computer RAM or processing power. _Note:_ this will likely happen if you are on a personal computer.
+	+ the [dada2 Big Data: Paired-End tutorial](https://benjjneb.github.io/dada2/bigdata_paired.html) since it will be likely that you have many samples per primer and you find your R program crashing due to insufficient computer RAM or processing power. _Note:_ this will likely happen if you are on a personal computer.
+Please read through the details on the single-read version beforehand.
+	+ the [dada2 ITS tutorial](https://benjjneb.github.io/dada2/ITS_workflow.html) if any of your primers are ITS primers, please go through this and modify your script to accomodate the varying read lengths expected in ITS sequences.

 ### Publication Requirements
 To successfully publish your data in a manuscript you will have to upload and accession your demultiplexed FASTQ sequence files to an online repository.
 The easiest option is using the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home).
 The files that will be required for upload will be the **zipped, demultiplexed** sample files in the `demultiplex_$group` folder, with the `$group` names matching those in your samples.txt files.